gdgiangi/truce/README.md

 Visit **http://localhost:3000** and enter any claim to analyze.

-> 💡 **New**: Agentic research is now enabled by default!
-Each AI agent conducts independent research using the Brave Search API.

 ## What is Truce?

 Truce is a claim verification system that helps evaluate contentious statements through: